Moshes-Abraham/clasp-wiki/Clasp-build-process.md

 ----------------------------------------------------------------------
 ----------------------------------------------------------------------
-Symbol scraping
+##Symbol scraping

-In each source directory is a file called: "symbols_scraped_inc.h"
-- it lists the names and packages of Common Lisp SYMBOLs that are accessible to C++ as symbols with the names prefixed with "_sym_" ie: "_sym_list".
+In each source directory XXX is a file called: "XXX/include/symbols_scraped_inc.h" it lists the names and packages of Common Lisp SYMBOLs that are accessible to C++ as symbols with the names prefixed with "_sym_" ie: "_sym_list".

 Before any files are built and at the beginning of every build the following script is run: python src/common/symbolScraper.py *.cc include/*.h